scalacenter/scala-3-migration-guide/incompat-3.0/indent-argument/README.md

 }
 ```

-#### Dotty migration rewrite
+#### Scala 3 migration rewrite

-The Dotty migration rewrite is rather to indent the first line of the block.
+The Scala 3 migration rewrite is to indent the first line of the block.

 ```scala
 test("my test")